Exarchate of Ravenna: Lombard invasion and Byzantine reaction

 In 568, the Lombards under King Alboin, together with other Germanic allies, invaded Northern Italy.
 The area had only a few years ago been completely pacified, and had suffered greatly during the long Gothic War.
 The local Byzantine forces were weak and, after taking several towns, in 569 the Lombards conquered Milan.
 They took Pavia after a three-year siege in 572 and made it their capital.
 In subsequent years, they took Tuscany.
-Others, under Faroald and Zotto, penetrated into Central and Southern Italy, where they established the duchies of Spoleto and Benevento.
+Other military initiatives led by Faroald and Zotto, penetrated into Central and Southern Italy, where they established the duchies of Spoleto and Benevento.
 However, after Alboin's murder in 573, the Lombards fragmented into several autonomous duchies (the "Rule of the Dukes").

-Emperor Justin II tried to take advantage of this: in 576 he sent his son-in-law, Baduarius, to Italy.
+Emperor Justin II tried to take advantage of the Lombardian fragmentation in 576 by sending his son-in-law, Baduarius, to Italy.
 However, he was defeated and killed in battle, and the continuing crises in the Balkans and the East meant that another imperial effort at reconquest was not possible.
 Because of the Lombard incursions, the Roman possessions had fragmented into several isolated territories.
-In 580, Emperor Tiberius II reorganized them into five province eparchies: the Annonaria in northern Italy around Ravenna, Calabria, Campania, Emilia and Liguria, and the Urbicaria around the city of Rome (Urbs).
-Thus by the end of the 6th century the new order of powers had settled into a stable pattern.
+In 580, Emperor Tiberius II reorganized them into five province eparchies: the Annonaria in northeastern Italy around Ravenna, Calabria, Campania, Aemilia and the Urbicaria around the city of Rome (Urbs).
+What would become the Republic of Venice was at some point created out of part of the exarchy's territory.
+The title of the Doge of Venice included the phrase dux Veneciarum provinciae, marking it as a province of the Byzantine Empire.

+By the end of the 6th century the new order of powers had settled into a stable pattern.
 Ravenna, governed by its exarch, who held civil and military authority in addition to his ecclesiastical office, was confined to the city, its port and environs as far north as the Po (bordering territory of the duke of Venice, nominally in imperial service) and south to the Marecchia River, beyond which lay the Duchy of the Pentapolis on the Adriatic, also under a duke nominally representing the Emperor of the East.